TylerTemp/SaintsField/README.md

 #### `GetComponentInParent` / `GetComponentInParents` ####

-Automatically sign a component to a field, if the field value is null and the component is already attached to its parent(s) GameObjects.
+Automatically sign a component to a field, if the field value is null and the component is already attached to its parent GameObject(s).
 (First one found will be used)

 *   `Type compType = null`